 I continued working on Easy PC, but unfortunately I got side tracked by other pursuits that I'm going to discuss further down on this page.

-Long story short, the site's traffic died off significantly for several reasons, one of which being a lost of interest on my part.
+Long story short, the site's traffic died off significantly for several reasons, one of which being a loss of interest on my part.

 Cryptoslate